Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 14, more

 RB Jahmyr Gibbs, Detroit Lions, 0.5 rushing + receiving touchdowns - Lower (1.12x)

-Gibbs has been held out of the end zone in two of the Lions' last three games.
+Gibbs has been quiet of late and has not scored in two of the Lions' last three games.
 He has rushed for touchdowns in just six games on the year.
 Click here to sign up for Underdog Fantasy:

 WR George Pickens, Dallas Cowboys, 0.5 rushing + receiving touchdowns - Higher (1.07x)